History-sheeter killed in encounter with UP STF | Law-Order

 History-sheeter killed in encounter with UP STF

 A member of a gang involved in highway robberies was killed allegedly in an encounter with the Special Task Force (STF) of the Uttar Pradesh Police on Monday, officials said.
-Accused Anil alias Amit alias Zoothra was wanted by the police in Mathura and Aligarh in Uttar Pradesh and Palwal in Haryana, a senior official said.
+Accused Anil alias Amit alias Zoothra was wanted by the police in Mathura and Aligarh in Uttar Pradesh and Palwal in Haryana in at least nine cases, a senior official said.

-Anil, who was wanted in at least nine cases in Uttar Pradesh and Haryana, was tracked down by the Noida unit of the STF on a tip-off, the official said.
+Anil was tracked down by the Noida unit of the STF following a tip-off, the official said.
 "The accused got injured in the encounter which took place in the Naujheel area of Mathura this evening.
 He was taken to a hospital where he was declared dead by doctors," Additional Superintendent of Police, STF, Raj Kumar Mishra said.

-There were three other partners of Anil, who managed to escape from the spot, Mishra added.
+There were three associates of Anil who managed to escape from the spot, he said.
+A reward of Rs 2 lakh -- Rs 1 lakh by Mathura police and Rs 50,000 each by Aligarh and Palwal police -- had been announced for Anil's arrest, he said.

+"On January 20 this year, Anil along with his associates had waylaid a vehicle on the KMP road in Palwal and looted the passengers.
+They had also sodomised a 14-year-old boy during the incident," Mishra said.
+Six FIRs including those for dacoity and unnatural offence had been lodged against him in Palwal, two in Mathura and one in Aligarh, the STF officer said.

 - READ MORE ON: